google/deepvariant/docs/deepvariant-pacbio-model-case-study.md

     downloaded from
     [ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/release/AshkenazimTrio/HG002_NA24385_son/NISTv3.3.2/GRCh37/](ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/release/AshkenazimTrio/HG002_NA24385_son/NISTv3.3.2/GRCh37/)

-Next following steps are executed:
+Next the following steps are executed:

-*   make_examples.
+*   `make_examples`.
 This step creates small variant candidates and stores them in TensorFlow format.

-*   call_variants.
-This step applys DeepVariant DNN to call small variants.
+*   `call_variants`.
+This step applies DeepVariant DNN to call small variants.

-*   postprocess_variants.
+*   `postprocess_variants`.
 This step converts data from TensorFlow format to VCF.

 *   `hap.py` ([https://github.com/Illumina/hap.py]) program from Illumina is
     used to evaluate the resulting vcf file.
 This serves as a check to ensure